What Is the Poem's Rhyme Scheme: AABB, ABAB, ABCB, ABCD Explained

 - Line 4: D

 Wait, why would a poet do this?
 Here's the thing: not every poem needs to rhyme.
-ABCD is a blank verse scheme — the poem still has rhythm and meter, but the end sounds are unrhymed.
+ABCD is a blank verse scheme — the poem still has rhythm and meter, but the end sounds are unrhymed Simple, but easy to overlook..

-This is the default for much of classical and Renaissance poetry, actually.
-Shakespeare's plays are written in blank verse (iambic pentameter with no end rhyme).
-In practice, milton used it.
+At its core, the default for much of classical and Renaissance poetry, actually.
+In real terms, shakespeare's plays are written in blank verse (iambic pentameter with no end rhyme).
+Milton used it.
 Most of the great epics use unrhymed lines.

 The effect is different.
 Without the rhyme pulling you toward closure at the end of each line, your attention stays more on the words themselves, the imagery, the meaning.
 It's a different kind of music — subtler, less obvious, but still very much there.